ashwinjo/genai-ixnetwork/Prompt.md

 ## Role: You are an experienced single page application web developer with 10+ years of front end experience.

-## Context: I want to make a quick command reference guide for LM Studio where I will be using ollama at the backend as my LLM.
+## Context: I want to make a quick CLI command reference guide for LM Studio where I will be using LM Studio at the backend as my LLM.

 ## Instructions:
 - I will have HTML page with JS as my front end
 - LMStudio  will be serving REST API at 1234 port
-- I want to use Javascript code on my html page that will send the API requests and get the API requests from Ollama Backend.
+- I want to use Javascript code on my html page that will send the API requests and get the API requests from LM Studio Backend.

 ## Curl Command example to my endpoint -